 Derk Wilcox is senior attorney at the Mackinac Center for Public Policy.
 He joined the Center in June 2012 after three years as a solo practitioner, representing clients in a range of civil matters including litigation involving business transactions, real estate and bankruptcy.

 Prior to that, Wilcox was an associate at Tishkoff & Associates, PLLC in Ann Arbor, counseling clients on civil business litigation, franchise contracts, real estate ownership/management disputes and Uniform Commercial Code issues.
 He has also represented patients in the state's mental-health care system and disabled clients in the probate courts.
 Wilcox also spent ten years with Economics America, Inc., a non-profit economic consulting firm where he performed econometric forecasting and assisted in the formulation and use of computer forecasting models.

-Wilcox received his law degree from Ave Maria School of Law in Ann Arbor, Mich., where he was a recipient of the Thomas More Full scholarship.
+Wilcox received his law degree from Ave Maria School of Law in Ann Arbor, Mich., where he was a recipient of the Thomas More Full-Tuition Scholarship.
 He also holds a masters of arts in economics from University of Detroit, Mercy and a bachelor of arts in political science and economics from the University of Michigan.

 Wilcox lives in Dexter, Mich.